Customer Services

 Requests for a review and re-mark for an individual candidate will be responded to within 14 working days of receipt.

-This is a service provided by GQAL and sits outside the appeals process.
-The Enquiries on Results Service may only be requested by the Head of the Centre, on behalf of candidates or parents.
+This is a service provided by GQAL.
+This service sits outside an appeal or complaint.
+The Enquiries on Results Service may only be requested by the Head of the Centre, or the Teacher in a sole teacher centre, on behalf of candidates or parents.
 All enquiries about results must only be made to GQAL.
 All applications for the Enquiries on Results Service will be acknowledged within 7 working days of receipt.
-If you have not received an acknowledgement within this period, you should inform GQAL’s Head Office immediately.
+If you have not received an acknowledgement within this period you should inform GQAL’s Head Office immediately.

 Three levels of enquiries are available to Centres that have entered candidates for GQAL Awards: